Ask the Expert: Empowering customer growth with full service

 Chris Notaro: How healthcare data integration customers can avoid the ‘black hole’ of unknowns and scale for success

 Keeping us focused on the prize, the no-b.s. reality checker on our industry’s use of buzzwords, and making sure we are growing in the right ways as we expand the Bridge Connector partnership roadmap.
-That’s Chris Notaro, one of the healthcare industry’s leading experts in innovative tech adoption and growth strategy for fast-scaling vendors, and he recently joined Bridge Connector as Vice President, Strategic Alliances.
+That’s Chris Notaro, one of the healthcare industry’s leading experts in innovative tech adoption and growth strategy for fast-scaling vendors, and he recently joined Bridge Connector as Vice President, Strategy.
 His other claims to fame include being part of a star-studded vocal performance on The Today Show and being Villanova University’s no. 1 basketball fan.
 (Trust us when we say you’re going to want to read all of this one.)

 Below, Chris is interviewed as part of our “Ask the Expert” blog series, presented in a question-and-answer format, so you can hear directly from our in-house experts and partners, in their words.